Adventures in Machine Learning

 Python Egg and Wheel Files: Understanding the Difference

-In this article, we will explore the difference between these two formats, as well as the different types of egg files and how to create them.
+This article explores the difference between these two formats, as well as the different types of egg files and how to create them.

-Definition and Function of Python Egg files
+Definition and Function of Python Egg Files

 Python Egg files, also known as Python Egg Distribution, are a way to package Python projects and their dependencies into a single distribution file.
 The egg file includes metadata, such as the version number, author, and dependencies, as well as installation information.